Campaign Against Arms Trade: Other issues

-Clean Investment
+Clean investment

 It has consistently sought to highlight public organizations (local councils, pension funds, charities, educational institutions, health bodies, religious organizations etc.) who hold shares in companies trading in arms and encourage them to disinvest.
 From 1995 to 2007 they researched and published annual reports on the arms company shareholdings of local authorities.
 In July 2007 they released research that 75 local authorities in the UK held such investments through their pension funds.
 It argued that many council employees did not want to invest in the arms industry and would prefer a more ethical investment strategy.

 The Clean Investment campaign has had many successes.
 In 2001, after a campaign by the CAAT Christian Network, the Church of England redefined its investment criteria and confirmed it would no longer invest in arms companies.
 With its arms-free portfolio, the Church was judged in 2005 to be the second best performer of more than 1,000 funds over the previous decade.

 The CAAT Universities Network has met with considerable success in its campaign for ethical investment in educational institutions.
 A 2007 report,'Study War No More', highlighted military funding and involvement in 26 British universities.
 CAAT supports student research into university investment portfolios which has helped students to mount their own campaigns for clean investment.
 As a result, many universities have disinvested their arms industry shares, while campaigns continue on other campuses for similar action to be taken.

 The campaign no longer actively researches or publishes on Clean Investment.
 Instead it encourages supporters to gain information on public bodies through the Freedom of Information Act 2000 and to use this information to support disinvestment.

 Corporate mercenaries

 Since the invasion of Iraq in March 2003, the use of 'private military companies' has become standard practice for countries such as the UK and the US.
 The campaign considers these contractors to be modern-day corporate mercenaries, as defined by the Geneva Convention.
 Private military companies have become big business, with an estimated turnover worldwide of $100 billion in 2003, and their use is likely to rise in future conflicts.
 CAAT published a research paper on the issue in 1999.
 It seeks an end to all mercenary activities.
 If this cannot be achieved at this point, they believe that they should be strictly regulated and has collaborated with War on Want and other organisations to lobby the UK Foreign and Commonwealth Office to do so.
 In 2008, Labour Foreign Secretary David Miliband rejected a government licensing system and proposed regulation by a trade organisation.
-The Coalition government accepted the Labour government's proposals and in March 2011 stated that ADS Group, representing over 2,000 companies in the AeroSpace, Defence and Space sectors, would oversee the regulation.
-CAAT does not find this form of self-regulation to be strong or impartial.
+The coalition government accepted the Labour government's proposals and in March 2011 stated that ADS Group, representing over 2,000 companies in the aerospace, defence and space sectors, would oversee the regulation.
+CAAT does not believe this form of self-regulation to be strong or impartial.